pieterjandesmedt/vite-et-reves/content/captains-log/2020-01-18-no-worries.md

 We're starting our journey to Cape Verde today.
 We hope to arrive in a bit less than a week, so no updates until then.

 See you next week!

+_EDIT: We arrived safely in Mindelo on São Vicente!
+More details about the passage will follow soon!_